New park development

 Parks in consultation and development

-The City of Ottawa wants input from you on the design of new parks!
-Find all new park projects on our Public Engagement Project search tool and provide comments on designs currently being reviewed.
+The City of Ottawa wants input from you on the design of new parks and facilities and the lifecycle of existing parks and facilities!
+Find all new park projects on our public engagement website and provide comments on designs currently being reviewed.